mtgingrass/one-click-hugo-cms_test/site/content/post/brewing-chemex.md

 ## The little secrets of Chemex brewing

 The Chemex Coffeemaker consists of an hourglass-shaped glass flask with a conical funnel-like neck (rather than the cylindrical neck of an Erlenmeyer flask) and uses proprietary filters, made of bonded paper (thicker-gauge paper than the standard paper filters for a drip-method coffeemaker) that removes most of the coffee oils, brewing coffee with a taste that is different than coffee brewed in other coffee-making systems; also, the thicker paper of the Chemex coffee filters may assist in removing cafestol, a cholesterol-containing compound found in coffee oils.
 Here’s three important tips newbies forget about:

+<p id="border_1">As an Amazon Associate I earn from qualifying purchases.
+At no extra cost to the consumer, I get commissions for purchases made through links in this post.</p>

 <p align="center">
 <iframe style="width:120px;height:240px;" marginwidth="0" marginheight="0" scrolling="no" frameborder="0" src="//ws-na.amazon-adsystem.com/widgets/q?ServiceVersion=20070822&OneJS=1&Operation=GetAdHtml&MarketPlace=US&source=ac&ref=qf_sp_asin_til&ad_type=product_link&tracking_id=hatro-20&marketplace=amazon&amp;region=US&placement=1482243237&asins=1482243237&linkId=ed7574e48b9f2b5cdba74486fe33cd23&show_border=true&link_opens_in_new_window=true&price_color=333333&title_color=0066c0&bg_color=ffffff">